KevinM76/iot-alarm/README.md

 ## Configuration of the relayr cloud
 Configure your Wunderbar on the relayr cloud.
 Retrieve the bearer token identifiying you and the device id of the gyroskop of your wunderbar.
-Update these in src/main/resources/alarm_manager.properties.
+The bearer token can be retrieved from the [developer dashboard](https://developer.relayr.io/dashboard/account/general).

+Update the token and the device id in [alarm_manager.properties] (https://github.com/adesso-iot-workshop-2016/iot-alarm/blob/master/src/main/resources/alarm_manager.properties).

 ## Installation
 ```bash